SumantraSharma/SumantraSharma/README.md

 🎓 &nbsp; CS graduate from **University of Wolverhampton**
 🗽 &nbsp; Based in **New York City**
 🤖 &nbsp; Specializing in **AI & ML Engineering**
 🔗 &nbsp; Full-stack background — Python to React
-🧩 &nbsp; Obsessed with turning ML research into **real products**
 🎯 &nbsp; Open to: **AI Engineer · ML Engineer · Full-Stack AI**

 <br/>